LukasMurdock/LukasMurdock.github.io/_posts/2020-04-21-macos-font-bug-in-Chrome.md

 This is most commonly done by declaring:

 {% highlight CSS %}
---font-family: -apple-system,BlinkMacSystemFont,"Segoe UI",Roboto,Oxygen-Sans,Ubuntu,Cantarell,"Helvetica Neue",sans-serif;
+--font-family: -apple-system,BlinkMacSystemFont,"Segoe UI",Roboto,Oxygen-Sans,Ubuntu,Cantarell,"Helvetica Neue",sans-serif;​{% endhighlight %}
-​{% endhighlight %}
 With Chrome 81, sites that default to the system font can no longer set font-weight on macOS Catalina.

 [This bug](https://bugs.chromium.org/p/chromium/issues/detail?id=1057654#c35) was discovered before release but a decision was made to not fix it until the next version.